Orange-Cyberdefense/GOAD/ad/azure-sevenkingdoms.local/README.md

 ansible-playbook -i ../ad/azure-sevenkingdoms.local/inventory main.yml
 ```

+> Note: LAPS feature have been disabled in the playbook because of error

 ## Tips

 - To connect to the Windows VM, you can use proxychains and xfreerdp through the Ubuntu VM